seb26/imgprepper/README.md

 `imgprepper` is a Python script that will take your list of image files, then resize, rename and optimise their size, saving them in a directory of your choice.

-Design your resize options as individual presets in `job.py`.
+Design your resize options as individual presets in a YAML file.

 It is built using Pillow and ImageOptim-CLI.